aywengo/kafka-schema-reg-migrator/docs/running-tests.md

    - Try using `docker compose` instead of `docker-compose`

 2. **Port Conflicts**
-   - Check if ports 38081 and 38082 are available
+   - Check if ports 38081, 38082, and 38090 are available
-   - Stop any running Schema Registry instances
+   - Stop any running Schema Registry instances or UI services

 3. **Test Failures**
    - Check Docker logs: `docker logs <container_id>`
    - Verify network connectivity between containers
    - Ensure sufficient wait time for services to start

+4. **UI Access Issues**
+   - Verify that both Schema Registry instances are running
+   - Check UI container logs for connection issues
+   - Ensure no firewall rules are blocking the ports

 ### Debugging